SaraArzideh/Text-Analysis-Mapping/README.md

 # Research Text Analytics Toolkit
 ## Overview
-This repository and previous three Text-Analysis repositories, contain a collection of Python scripts developed for textual analysis and concept mining of research data.
-It includes natural language processing (NLP), co-occurrence analysis, citation trends over time, and network visualization of key terms from scientific research.
-The project is structured to help researchers analyze and visualize large datasets by cleaning, tokenizing, filtering, and applying thesaurus-based standardization to extract useful insights from research articles.
+This repository and three previous Text-Analysis toolkits: Data-Preparing, Trends-Over-Time, and Network-Insights repositories, contain a collection of Python scripts developed for textual analysis and concept mining of research data.
+They include natural language processing (NLP), co-occurrence analysis, citation trends over time, and network visualization of key terms from scientific research.
+The project is published to help researchers analyze and visualize datasets by cleaning, tokenizing, filtering, and applying thesaurus-based standardization to extract useful insights from research articles.

 The methods used are tailored to perform concept extraction, analyze relationships, and visualize data trends and keyword clusters based on co-occurrences in research texts.